knative/docs/serving/samples/README.md

-# Knative Serving Sample Applications
+# Knative serving sample applications

 This directory contains sample applications, developed on Knative, to illustrate different use-cases and resources.
-See [Knative Serving](https://github.com/knative/docs/tree/master/serving) to learn more about Knative Serving resources.
+See [Knative serving](https://github.com/knative/docs/tree/master/serving) to learn more about Knative Serving resources.

 | Name | Description | Languages |